Applicant Frequently Asked Questions

 Students will need to arrive with a number of different items depending on which program they are enrolled in.
 There is a list of items that are standard for all students which can be found on the Housing page.

-Please contact an Admissions Counsellor or program director as well to see if there are additional items to bring for your specific program.
+Please contact your Admissions Counsellor or program director to see if there are additional items you need to bring for your specific program.

 Chapel is a foundational part of student life at Prairie and is something students are expected to attend.
 This is outlined in the Community Covenant which each student is required to sign before attending.
-Chapel occurs at 10:00 AM, Monday to Friday.
-These chapels include: Community Chapel, The Way, and Greatest Needs Chapel.
+Chapel occurs at 10:00 AM, Monday through Friday.
+These chapels include Community Chapel, The Way Chapel, and Greatest Needs Chapel.
 For more information please visit www.prairie.edu/campus-chapel.

 Students are expected to live a Christian life, with values grounded in Scripture.
 Each member of our community, including our staff and faculty, is required to sign the Community Covenant which encompasses these values and lifestyle.
-The Community Covenant can be found here and students are encouraged to read this before attending Prairie.
+The Community Covenant can be found here under the Community Lifestyle Agreement heading.
+Students are encouraged to read this before attending Prairie.

 Prairie is pleased to offer Financial Aid to all of our students.
 All students are encouraged to fill out a financial aid application at www.prairie.edu/fees-and-financial-aid.
-This form includes scholarships that range from $200 – $2000.
+This form allows students to apply for scholarships that range from $200 – $2000.
 The deadline for students to submit their Financial Aid Application is June 1st.

 Yes, all staff hired by Prairie are very carefully screened and selected to be here.
 Part of the selection process is demonstrating a mature and committed walk of faith as a Christian.
 This is especially true for positions where staff or faculty members have influence on students.

-Each student is required to take Bible and theology, the amount depends on the length of their program.
+Each student is required to take Bible and theology – the amount depends on the length of their program.
 For example, every student in any of our four-year degree programs will study the entire Bible (cover to cover, all 66 books) in 7 courses (averaging one per semester).
-They will also take another 8 courses of Theology, Apologetics and Christian living.
-Those 15 courses are considered “core” and are required of all students (they will take a total of 40 courses to complete their degree).
-The shorter programs (1 and 2-year programs) have a similar proportion of Bible/Theology to complement their professional studies.
+They will also take another 8 courses of theology, apologetics and Christian living.
+These 15 courses are considered “core” and are required of all students (they will take a total of 40 courses to complete their degree).
+The shorter programs (1 and 2-year programs) have a similar proportion of Bible/theology to complement their professional studies.

 Prairie has helped over 17,000 students learn more about their faith and prepare for life, ministry and careers around the world.